Abdou Doumbia: Career

 Born in France with French father and Malian mother, Doumbia spent most of his youth career in a suburb of Paris.
-He started his career with a club in Le Blanc-Mesnil at age of 8, and spent 1 year each in Paris FC and Noisy-le-Sec.
+He started his career with a club in Le Blanc-Mesnil aged eight, and spent a year each in Paris FC and Noisy-le-Sec.

 Doumbia left for Lega Pro Prima Divisione side Pescara in 2008-09 season.
 Mainly a player of Berretti team, he made his first team debut on 8 October 2008, a Coppa Italia Lega Pro match that won Celano 4–0.
 He also played the second match that 3–5 lost to Foggia.

 With Pescara, he scored 14 goals for the youth team.

 Doumbia played for Serie D side Santegidiese in 2009–10 season, scoring 8 goals, his performance made Serie A side Parma offered him a contract near the end of season.

 Parma

 Doumbia formally under contract with Parma on 1 July 2010.
 In July 2010 he left for Lega Pro Prima Divisione side Atletico Roma on loan for €1,000, along with Gianluca Lapadula (loan), Abel Gigli (co-ownership deal for €500) and Alessio Tombesi (co-ownership deal for €50,000); as part of the deal that Lega Pro Seconda Divisione top-scorer Daniel Ciofani moved to opposite direction in another co-ownership deal for €300,000.

 Doumbia made his club debut on 8 August 2010, the opening match of the season.
 He replaced Francesco Mazzarani at extra time, which Atletico Roma lost 1–2 to Cremonese in the Coppa Italia match.

 On 11 January 2011 he was signed by Ascoli on loan for the remainder of the season.

 In July 2011, he joined Lega Pro Prima Divisione side Como Calcio on a season-long loan deal.